maxrmorrison/psola/README.md

 saved in a file, use `psola.from_file`.
 You can use `psola.to_file` or `psola.from_file_to_file` to save the results to a file.
 To process many files at once with multiprocessing, use `psola.from_files_to_files`.
 Each of these functions is documented below.
+The command-line interface wraps the arguments of `psola.from_files_to_files` and is described in the next section.

 ### `psola.vocode`